jon-jacky/Piety/editors/edo.md

 as *ed.py*, and the *edo* *main* function accepts the same optional arguments as the *ed* *main* function.

+## Running Python code ##

+In addition to providing a Python shell, **edo.py** also provides new editor commands for running Python out of text buffers.
+These commands execute the code at top level (in the *main* module), they do not import the buffer as a module.

+- *P*: Execute selected lines using the *push* method from Python *code* module *InteractiveConsole* class.
+The selected lines can be a single line or range of lines indentified by one or two *ed* line addresses.
+Default is *dot*, the current line.

+- *R*: Execute selected lines using the builtin *exec* function.

+We provide both *P* and *R* commands because the behavior of *push* and *exec* are different. *P* treats the lines of code the same as the interactive Python interpreter.
+It prints the values of expressions even without any explicit *print* calls, but it requires that the code be formatted with a blank line preceding every *outdent* (a line with less indentation than its predecessor).
+An outdent that is not preceded with a blank line is reported as a syntax error, and the code is not executed. *R* uses builtin *exec* which runs the code instead of reporting an error.
+It runs any valid Python code, but does not print the values of expressions it evaluates unless there is an explicity *print* call.

 ## Scripting ##

 **edo.py** adds a new *X* command that executes *ed* commands